natewill/MusselCounter/README.md

 - View/manage images in batch

 ### Run Results `/run/[runId]`
-Run inference and display results for a specific run.
+Display results for a batch with seamless image addition.
+- Shows **batch totals** (live_mussel_count, dead_mussel_count) - represents total across ALL images in batch
-- Shows run status (pending, running, completed, failed)
+- Displays current run status (pending, running, completed, failed) with progress
-- Displays progress during inference
-- Lists all images processed in this run
+- Lists **all images in the batch** with their individual live/dead counts
 - Shows polygon predictions on each image
-- Displays live and dead mussel counts per image
-- Shows total counts for the run
+- **"Add More Images" button** - upload more images, automatically starts new run
+- When new run completes, totals update in place (no page navigation)
+- Each run processes ALL images in the batch (not just new ones)
+- Run history section (collapsible) showing previous runs
 - Can change threshold and re-run (creates new run)

 ### Image Detail `/images/[imageId]`